Ride Captain Ride

 "Ride Captain Ride" is a song recorded by the American rock band Blues Image.
-It was co-written by the band's singer-guitarist Mike Pinera and keyboardist Frank "Skip" Konte, and was included on the group's 1970 album, Open.
+It was co-written by the band's singer-guitarist Mike Pinera and keyboardist Frank "Skip" Konte and was included on the group's 1970 album, Open.
 Released as a slightly shortened single in the spring of 1970, it shot up the charts, eventually reaching No. 4 in the US and Canadian charts, making it Blues Image's only Top 40 chart hit.
 It reached No. 23 in Australia.

-The longer version repeats the chorus a couple of times, before the instrumental coda leads the song to its fade out.
+The longer version repeats the chorus several times before the instrumental coda leaves the song.

-The guitar fills and main solo were performed by Kent Henry.
+The guitar fills, and main solo were performed by Kent Henry.
 Pinera plays the guitar solo at the end of the song.

-The song was inspired by the number of keys on Pinera's Rhodes piano.
+The number of keys on Pinera's Rhodes piano inspired the song.
 Pinera said, "Okay, I need a first word.
 And what came into my head was '73.'
 I liked the rhythm, and I went, '73 men sailed up, from the San Francisco Bay.'...The song sort of just wrote itself from there."

-In the lyrics, the crew invite others to ride along with them to new land, where they will feel free.
+In the lyrics, the crew invites others to ride to a new land where they will feel free.
 However, the local people are too preoccupied with life's troubles to hear or answer their call.
-When the crew set sail, they are never seen or heard from again.
+When the crew sets sail, they are never seen or heard from again.
 The Captain rides with his crew on a mystery ship, which disappears forever.